Alan Brooke, 1st Viscount Alanbrooke: Chief of the Imperial General Staff

 General Sir Bernard Montgomery in his staff car with General Sir Harold Alexander and General Sir Alan Brooke, during an inspection of the 8th Indian Division HQ, Italy, 15 December 1943.

 A year later, the war had taken a different turn and Brooke no longer believed it necessary to stay at Churchill's side.
 He therefore looked forward to taking command of the Allied invasion of Western Europe, a post Brooke believed he had been promised by Churchill on three occasions.
 During the first Quebec Conference in August 1943, it was decided that the command would go to General George Marshall.
 (Although in the event Marshall's work as U.S. Army Chief of Staff was too important for him to leave Washington, D.C., and Dwight Eisenhower was appointed instead.)
-Brooke was bitterly disappointed, both at being passed over and of the way the decision was conveyed to him by Churchill, who according to Brooke "dealt with the matter as if it were one of minor importance".
+Brooke was disappointed, both at being passed over and of the way the decision was conveyed to him by Churchill, who according to Brooke "dealt with the matter as if it were one of minor importance".

 Statue of Field Marshal The Viscount Alanbrooke, Ministry of Defence Building, Whitehall, London.

 Brooke or "Brookie" as he was often known, is reckoned to be one of the foremost of all the heads of the British Army.
 He was quick in mind and speech and deeply respected by his military colleagues, both British and Allied, although his uncompromising style could make the Americans wary.

 As CIGS, Brooke had a strong influence on the grand strategy of the Western Allies.
 The war in the west unfolded more or less according to his plans, at least until 1943 when the American forces were still relatively small in comparison to the British.
 Among the most crucial of his contributions was his opposition to an early landing in France, which was important for delaying Operation Overlord until June 1944.

 He was a cautious general with a great respect for the German war machine.
 Some American planners thought that Brooke's participation in the campaigns of the First World War and in the two evacuations from France in the Second World War made him lack the aggression they believed necessary for victory.
 According to historian Max Hastings, Brooke's reputation as a strategist was "significantly damaged" by his remarks at the Trident Conference in Washington in May 1943, where he claimed that no major operations on the continent would be possible until 1945 or 1946.
 His diary says that he wanted "operations in the Mediterranean to force a dispersal of German forces, help Russia, and thus eventually produce a situation where cross Channel operations are possible" but that Churchill "entirely repudiated" (or half repudiated) the paper we (the CCOS) had agreed on; Harry Hopkins got him to withdraw his proposed amendments but that Churchill had aroused suspicions with his talk of "ventures in the Balkans."